-In light of the coming 40th anniversary of the September the 11th Coup d'état in Chile in 1973, the Chilean Coup 40 years on series explores perspectives from a range of individuals on the meaning of the coup years.
+In light of the coming 40th anniversary of the September the 11th Coup d’état in Chile in 1973, this Chilean Coup 40 years on post explores some of the issues.

 Chronicle of a world never foretold.

 Carmen Gloria gets out of the citro-taxi and what does she see?… the University gates chained, young conscripts stopping workers from coming in and sending them home until further notice.
 “Why?”
 She asks, “ Miss, haven’t you heard?
 We are in government now, all the nonsense has stopped, no more strikes, no more teachers dodging hours of work to call in sick”.
 “Don’t you recognise me?” the young soldier asks, pointing the machine gun at her, “I was your pupil in the twelfth grade?”

 Shell-shocked, Carmen walks backwards a few steps, and heads home.
 She feels a great sadness,’ what is this all about?’, she asks herself. ‘ This is not possible!’
 ‘Why didn’t I stay in the USA instead ?’ she says in anger.